XcalableMP/manual/en/shadow_reflect.rst

 .. image:: ../img/shadow_reflect/shadow_uneven.png

-The values on the left and right side of colon designate the widths on the lower and upper bounds, respectively.
+The values on the left and right sides of colon designate the widths on the lower and upper bounds, respectively.

 Update shadow